 • Kevin A. Morano, Ph.D.
 Protein chaperones and stress response in Saccharomyces cerevisiae

-• Ambro van Hoof, Ph.D. mRNA degradation and quality control of gene expression
+• Ambro van Hoof, Ph.D. mRNA degradation and quality control of gene expression in eukaryotes

 • Jennifer Walker, Ph.D.
 Host-pathogen interactions influencing medical device-associated infections